WistfulHopes/UEShaderMapExtractor/README.md

 # UEShaderMapExtractor
 Extracts and helps identify shaders from Unreal material shadermaps.
-Note that this tool only works on D3D11/D3D12 games that use LZ4 compression at the moment.
-Support for other shader and compression types is currently unimplemented.
+Supports UE4.25 through 5.2 materials.
+Does not support UE5+ games using IO Store and shader archives.

 ## Usage